 Creamy Cabbage and Double Smoked Bacon Soup

-A hearty creamy soup with double smoked bacon, sausage and cabbage that is just packed with flavour.
+A hearty and creamy soup with double smoked bacon, sausage and cabbage that’s just packed with flavour.

 - 1 tablespoon olive oil